Fishing industry in Pakistan: Gross national product

 The Federal Bureau of Statistics provisionally valued this sector at Rs.
 18,290 million in 2005 thus registering over 10% growth since 2000.

-The fishing industry sector contributes to about 1% to the country's GNP.
+The fishing industry sector contributes to about 1% to the country's GDP.

 Processing

 Marine fish is marketed as fresh, frozen, canned, cured, reduced to fishmeal, other purposes, and some retained by fishermen for their own use.
 The freshwater catch is marketed fresh for local consumption.
 Out of the total marine fish production, the percentage for human consumption ranged between 65 and 70 percent in 2006.
 The rest of the catch was used for other purposes, especially reduction to fishmeal.

 Fish and shrimp processing is usually divided into mechanical and non-mechanical processing.
 The mechanical category includes freezing plants, canning, fishmeal plants and fish liver oil extraction plants.
 In the non-mechanical category there are dried fish, dried shrimp, shark fin, fish maw/stomach, live lobster, live crab and fish roes/ovaries.
 There are 27 processing plants for the production of frozen products in Pakistan, one for canning and 8 for fishmeal processing.
 Almost 100 percent of the frozen and canned fishery products are exported, while the bulk of the processed fishmeal is used in the country in the manufacture of poultry feed or fish feed.